Call now in confidence immediate help & advice 24/7

 To learn more about the various medications that may be used during rehab in Luton, talk to our experts on 0800 088 66 86

-What is Relapse Prevention Planning at Drug and Alcohol Rehab in Luton?
+What is Relapse Prevention Planning at Drug & Alcohol Rehab in Luton?

 Therapist speaking with a therapist group at a drug and alcohol rehab clinic in Luton

-At Rehab Recovery, we work with rehabs in Luton that offer outstanding aftercare services.
+At Rehab Recovery, we work with drug and alcohol rehab centres in Luton that offer outstanding rehab aftercare services.

 Unfortunately, if you have enrolled on a treatment programme by attending a drug and alcohol rehab in Luton, there is the possibility of relapsing.